FBemf/corkboard/README.md

 GET /raw/:note      Returns the raw contents of the note named :note.
 POST /note/:note    Creates a new note named :note.
 The contents of the note are the body of the request.
                     Will not let you override a pre-existing note.
 DELETE /note/:note  Removes the note named :note.
-Returns 200 no matter what.
+Returns 200 even if that note didn't exist.
 ```

 And of course the web UI is at `/`.